-- [1] Except in an emergency, employees must not mount or dismount: - [1.1] Moving equipment unless they have been trained and demonstrated proficiency at the McDonough Training Center or to their supervisor. - [1.2] Equipment moving in excess of a safe walking speed (approximately 2-3 MPH).
+- (a) Except in an emergency, employees must not mount or dismount: - Moving equipment unless they have been trained and demonstrated proficiency at the McDonough Training Center or to their supervisor. - Equipment moving in excess of a safe walking speed (approximately 2-3 MPH).
 Employees must ensure conditions are safe prior to mounting or dismounting moving equipment.
-If conditions warrant, the speed must be reduced, or the move stopped, prior to mounting or dismounting.
+If conditions warrant, the speed must be reduced, or the move stopped, prior to mounting or dismounting. - A moving car, unless equipped with a horizontal grab iron at least waist high, or two vertical grab irons, so located that the employee can stand upright on the step.

-- [1.3] A moving car, unless equipped with a horizontal grab iron at least waist high, or two vertical grab irons, so located that the employee can stand upright on the step. - [2] Employees must not mount or dismount moving equipment: - [2.1] Located on a main track or siding, outside of a yard or terminal. - [2.2] At the point of coupling. - [2.3] From the trailing end of the equipment.
+- (b) Employees must not mount or dismount moving equipment: - Located on a main track or siding, outside of a yard or terminal. - 2.
+At the point of coupling. - 3.
+From the trailing end of the equipment.